Colorado State Rams football: Head coaches

 W. J. Forbes was the program's first football coach.
 He was paid $25 for his services during the 1899 season.
 Forbes died in a freak accident following his only season as head coach on June 18, 1900, at 25 years old.

 Head coach Sark Arslanian was fired after the Rams opened the 1981 season with a 0–6 record, ending his nine-year tenure with a 46–46–4 record.
 Defensive coordinator Chester Caddas was named as the team's interim head coach and led the team to an 0–6 record, finishing the season winless.
 Caddas was replaced by Texas defensive coordinator Leon Fuller after the 1981 season.

 Head coach Jim McElwain left the program after being offered the head coach position at Florida following the 2014 season.
 Offensive coordinator Dave Baldwin coached the Rams as interim head coach for one game, in the 2014 Las Vegas Bowl the team played in following McElwain's departure.

 On December 6, 2021, Colorado State hired Nevada head coach Jay Norvell to be their 24th head coach and first Black head coach in program history.

-List of Colorado State head coaches.
+He was fired on October 19, 2025, after a 2-5 start to the season.